marikomakhm/ada-project/README.md

 Each of these datasets contains relevant data, dating from at least 2011 onwards.
 The datasets chosen are as complete as possible, each of them containing information for at least 120 countries.

 We intend to clean these datasets, extracting the information that interests us.
 Something that is going to be crucial in our data processing is choosing consistent country names, as countries can be recorded differently, for instance "Iran" can be recorded as "Islamic Republic of Iran".
-We will base this on the country provided in the `panama_papers.nodes.address.csv` file.
+We will base this on the country name provided in the `panama_papers.nodes.address.csv` file.

 # Individual work

 All members discussed the various results and collaborated on writing and reviewing both the data story and notebook.

 Each member also individually worked on the following tasks: